jeeberhardt/unrolr/README.md

 ## How-To

 1 .
-First you need to extract all the C-alpha dihedral angles from your trajectory
+First you need to extract all the C-alpha (or the Phi/Psi) dihedral angles from your trajectory
 ```bash
 python extract_dihedral_angles.py -t topology.psf -d traj.dcd
 ```